Visit to the Book Arts Lab with the "Fictions of Childhood" class, Spring '14. Warm thanks to Rebecca Darling for allowing me to use her photos.

 This e-portfolio is designed to present my teaching practice — it includes a teaching philosophy statement, teaching materials, sample syllabi, as well as evaluations of my teaching performance by both students and faculty supervisors at Wellesley College (2013-15), Bryn Mawr College (2012-13), Gettysburg College (2011-12), and Brown University (2005-2011).

 I strive to teach not only literary texts but also the history of the book and of printing techniques.
-We are very fortunate here at Wellesley to have both a Special Collections library and a Book Arts Lab: in a Literature class, I always take the students to see rare books -- we typically spend one session on those books.
-I also like to organize a session in the Book Arts Lab, where students learn how books were printed in the 19th and 20th centuries -- we usually learn how to use a printing press, like in the photos from last Spring here.
-This semester, the First-year Seminar students will learn and practice bookbinding.
+At Wellesley, I had students work extensively both with the Library's Special Collections and its Book Arts Lab: in a Literature class, I would always take the students to see rare books -- we typically spent one session on those books.
+I also liked to organize a session in the Book Arts Lab, where students learn how books were printed in the 19th and 20th centuries -- we usually learned how to use a printing press (see photos from Spring '14 reproduced here).
+The First-year Seminar students learned and practiced bookbinding.
 Even without such resources, there are various ways to include the study of the book and of printing/illustration in a class.
-This is something that I have systematically done everywhere I have taught, via powerpoints, research on Gallica, and in-class discussions of illustrations/paintings.
+This is something that I have systematically done everywhere I have taught, via powerpoints, research on Gallica, and in-class discussions of illustrations/paintings, and I keep working on integrating the History of the book in my advanced classes at Clemson.

 At Wellesley College, I have also taught a section of the French Language, Literature and Culture class in the Fall of 2013, using the textbook Réseau (see the students' evaluations here).
 In the Spring of 2014, I taught an advanced course on Childhood in XIXth-century France -- the syllabus for this class can be found in the Syllabi section of this website; my students' evaluations are also available here.